 Although the original Royal Adelaide Golf Club was founded in June 1870, it survived but a few years.
 The current club, founded at Glenelg in 1892, moved to the sandy craters and dunes of Seaton along the city’s western railway in 1904.
-The Seaton site remains the home of the club, which was granted approval to prefix the title ‘Royal’ in 1923.
+The Seaton site remains the home of the club and indeed the railway that runs between the city and Glenelg Beach.
+Royal Adelaide was granted approval to prefix the title ‘Royal’ in 1923.

 Despite its many alterations, including work by Dr Alister MacKenzie in 1926, Royal Adelaide retains the distinctive character of a comparatively open links course.
 MacKenzie’s gift to the club was to leave behind the extraordinary 3rd hole that, with a frontal pin, may well be one of the best short par fours anywhere in the world.

 The first bungalow-style clubhouse was ready for occupation at the end of 1905 and since that time there have been countless additions and alterations to accommodate the increasing number of Members and their varying requirements.

 The links at Seaton has been the venue for many international and interstate matches and championships.
 The Club has hosted nine Open Championships of Australia and sixteen Amateur Championships of Australia.
 The Australian Ladies Amateur and Open Championships have also been played over the links.
 A one-of-a-kind course, Royal Adelaide has changed substantially over the years, yet retained its fundamental character and charm.

 Image credit: Gary Lisbon